 The story behind Oberammergau’s Passion Play begins in 1633.
 Amid the turmoil of the Thirty Years War and the devastating Black Death plague -- which claimed one or more members of nearly every family in Oberammergau -- the townspeople made an oath to perform a play depicting the suffering, death and resurrection of Jesus Christ every 10 years.
 They fulfilled this promise for the first time in 1634.

 The Passion Play depicts the last five days in the life of Jesus Christ, from Palm Sunday to Easter.
-In 2020, the Passion Play will be performed for the 42nd time, and 102 performances are planned for up to 4,500 guests at each showing.
+In 2022, the Passion Play will be performed for the 42nd time, and showings are offered five days a week.
 Local actors, singers, musicians and stage technicians work together to produce the play.
 Anyone involved in the performance must have either been born in Oberammergau or lived there for at least 20 years.

-The first performance will take place on May 16 and the last on October 4.
-The Passion Play is presented in two parts: Part one takes place from 2:30 to 5 p.m., and part two takes place from 8 to 10:30 p.m.
+The first performance will take place on May 14 and the last on October 2.
+The Passion Play is presented in two parts: Part one begins in the afternoon and lasts two and a half hours.
 A meal is served during a three-hour intermission, followed by part two, which also runs for two and a half hours.